alicesmail12/Snakemake-WGS/README.md

 **Step 11: VEP**

-Here I use `VEP` locally to gather **extra information** about each variant, such as gene, PolyPhen/Sift/CADD scores and gnomAD allele frequencies.
+Here I use `VEP` locally to gather **extra information** about each variant, such as the nearest gene, PolyPhen/Sift/CADD scores and gnomAD allele frequencies.
 To run this step I downloaded VEP (https://grch38.ensembl.org/info/docs/tools/vep/script/vep_download.html) and some files required for the plugins.
 VEP can take a really long time depending on how many annotations you want to make.

 ```bash
 # Modules